SE::Yandex::WordStat::ByRegion -

 Capabilities

-• Support for automatic Smart captcha bypass and the ability to bypass graphical captcha using the AntiCaptcha service or any other service that supports their API
+- Support for automatic Smart captcha bypass and the ability to bypass graphic captcha using the AntiCaptcha service or any other supporting their API

 Use cases